adeo/mozaic-design-system/src/pages/Components/Atoms/text/code.md

 <br>

-## Headings classes
+## Heading classes

-> the Headings atoms provide basic typographic styles for headings

-They are destined to style mono-line (or few lines) headings to create hierarchy accross multple sections of content.

-Headings classes are a familly of three atoms with font-sizes (s, m, l).
-Default lines-heights for the headings familly are set to `M`, witch correspond to a ratio close to 1.35.
+> Default lines-heights for the headings familly are set to `M`, witch correspond to a ratio close to 1.35.
-Each heading atom comes with **a modifier to set the font-weight to 'semi bold'** and **a modifier to use an alternative `S` line-height**.
+> Each heading atom comes with **a modifier to set the font-weight to 'semi bold'** and **a modifier to use an alternative `S` line-height**.
-Headings atoms sizes change at the 'M' viewport, witch correspond to tablet sizes.
+> Headings atoms sizes change at the 'M' viewport, witch correspond to tablet sizes.

 #### Import Headings atoms